mdjorup/aws-sns-component/README.md

 # aws-sns-component

-This is a diagram of the architecture:
+Below is a diagram of the architecture:

 ![Archiecture Diagram](./NotificationServiceAWSDiagram.png)